 It can be helpful to monitor your cellular data usage statistics from your iPhone if you use a lot of data and are worried about overage charges that might occur if you hit your data cap.
 The iPhone cellular data statistics are a running total, however, so you will need to reset them periodically if you want to have a clearer idea of how much data you are using each month.

-Reset Mobile Data Usage Statistics on an iPhone 7
+How to Reset Mobile Data Usage Statistics on an iPhone 7 (Guide with Pictures)

 Step 1: Tap the Settings icon.